harttraveller/ifs/README.md

 * What if the parameters of the midpoint/ruleset functions passed in dynamically adjusted themselves based on the points?
 * Is it possible to create some kind of evolutionary algorithm which allows you to converge towards IFS systems that generate any sort of structure?
   + If this is the case, then could you use this as a form of compression?
 Instead of actually storing a 3D object, for instance, could you just store the parameters required to generate the 3D object?
 If you could, that would be an extremely useful tool for compression.
+  + TODO: If ^this is the case, and I can actually do this, then I should not just write a blog post, but I should also compile this into a basic publication and post it on arxiv.

 ## Notes to sort